ducakar/openzone/README.md

 You may also want to set several options when configuring CMake build system:

-- `OZ_SHARED_LIBS`: Build liboz (OpenZone Core Library plus OpenZone Dynamics Library) as a shared library.
-This is useful if one wants to put liboz into a separate Linux package so other programs can use it too.
-  `OFF` by default, forced to `OFF` on Android and NaCl.

 - `OZ_TRACK_ALLOCS`: Enable tracking of allocated memory chunks in liboz.
 Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
 It detects new/delete mismatches and one can check for currently allocated memory chunks (and hence memory leaks).